-The Department of Speech Pathology and Audiology seeks to combine professional preparation with a solid grounding in general and liberal education.
 Individuals qualified as Speech-Language Pathologists and Audiologists are in demand in a variety of educational and therapeutic settings.
 Those qualified at the bachelor's level readily obtain employment in school or pre-school settings.
-Upon completion of a master s degree, the graduate may elect to continue working in school settings or may seek employment in hospitals, medical practice groups, nursing homes, rehabilitation agencies or in private practice.
+Upon completion of a master's degree, the graduate may elect to continue working in school settings or may seek employment in hospitals, medical practice groups, nursing homes, rehabilitation agencies or in private practice.

-At Fredonia, the Bachelor of Science in Education of the Speech and Hearing Handicapped (housed in the Henry C. Youngerman Center for Communication Disorders) includes clinical practice and student teaching in schools.
+At SUNY Fredonia, the Bachelor of Science in Education of the Speech and Hearing Handicapped (housed in the Henry C. Youngerman Center for Communication Disorders) includes clinical practice and student teaching in schools.
 Recipients of the B.S.
-Ed. are certified to work in the schools of New York and many other states.
+Ed. are provisionally certified to work in the schools of New York.